Columbo/garminsync/README.md

 - This implementation syncs weight for the last 7 days by default.
 - If Garmin session secrets are missing, the script falls back to `GARMIN_EMAIL` and `GARMIN_PASSWORD` login.
-- GitHub Actions cannot persist refreshed Withings tokens unless you update secrets.
-For durable operation, rotate secrets with newly refreshed tokens periodically, or run this somewhere with persistent storage.
+- This project now only works reliably on a self-hosted GitHub Actions runner.
+Garmin appears to block the standard GitHub-hosted runners.
+- Automatic secret rotation is mandatory for GitHub Actions usage because refreshed Withings tokens must be written back to repository secrets after each rotation.

 ## Design Notes

 - The sync is built to run unattended from GitHub Actions, so authentication is based on reusable secrets rather than interactive login during scheduled runs.
-- Withings access tokens are refreshed at runtime to reduce manual maintenance, while the refreshed values can still be rotated back into GitHub secrets when needed.
+- Withings access tokens are refreshed at runtime and must be rotated back into GitHub repository secrets for unattended operation to continue working.
 - Garmin authentication is handled through reusable `garth` session tokens so MFA is only needed during the initial bootstrap step.
 - The sync is designed to stay idempotent: duplicate Garmin entries are skipped instead of failing the whole run.
 - Local runs and CI use the same environment variables so testing locally is close to the workflow behavior.
 - When multiple measurements exist on the same day, the script prefers the earliest entry that includes body-composition data and falls back to weight-only if needed.

-## Optional: Automatic Secret Rotation In GitHub Actions
+## Automatic Secret Rotation In GitHub Actions

-If you want GitHub Actions to automatically update rotated Withings tokens, create an additional repository secret named `REPO_SECRETS_TOKEN`.
+GitHub Actions must be able to automatically update rotated Withings tokens.
+Create an additional repository secret named `REPO_SECRETS_TOKEN`.

 ### What it is used for

 - The workflow can refresh `WITHINGS_ACCESS_TOKEN` and `WITHINGS_REFRESH_TOKEN` during a run.
 - GitHub Actions does not write those new values back to repository secrets automatically.
-- `REPO_SECRETS_TOKEN` is used by the workflow to call the GitHub API (via `gh secret set`) and update those repository secrets after a successful refresh.
+- `REPO_SECRETS_TOKEN` is required so the workflow can call the GitHub API (via `gh secret set`) and update those repository secrets after a successful refresh.

 ### How to create the token